 The Bank operates in conformity with the outline of a five-year strategic plan, most recently approved by the Bank Board of Directors on November 21, 2016, whose principles have been made public.
-Material deviation from Bank strategy is subject to approval by the Bank's Board of Directors.
+Deviation from Bank strategy is subject to approval by the Bank's Board of Directors.
 This risk is monitored by the Planning, Operations and Client Asset Division (hereinafter: "the Planning and Operations Division") and is challenged by the Risks Control Division.

 The Strategic Risk Manager is the President & CEO; based on his guidance, management periodically reviews the implementation of the strategy: monitoring of regulatory, economic or technology developments which affect the strategy and initiating annual work plans derived from and in conformity with the strategic plan.
 In addition, the Planning and Operations Division and the Risks Control Division regularly and independently monitor strategic risk from different control aspects, primarily the following: achievement of targets, risk mapping and identification, stress testing, threat tests and continuous monitoring of the risk profile in view of the Bank's risk appetite.
-In addition to continuous monitoring of the implementation of work plans and aligning them with the strategic outline, the Bank also monitors developments of external factors which may impact the Bank's strategic risk.
+In addition to continuous monitoring of the implementation of work plans and aligning them with the strategic risk.
 The work plans of Bank divisions are adapted, when needed, to the changing business environment in order to achieve business targets and the strategic outline.
 The Bank is prepared for emergencies so as to reduce the impact to the Bank's business and strategic plan, should extreme economic or geo-political conditions evolve.